-The terms “bridesmaid” and “groomsman” definitely have gendered associations and are firmly rooted in tradition, but there’s no hard and fast rule saying you’ve got to separate your wedding party into His and Hers.
-If you’d rather mix it up and have a male bridesmaid or a female groomsman, we say go for it!
+The terms “bridesmaid” and “groomsman” definitely have gendered associations and are firmly rooted in tradition, but there’s no hard and fast rule saying you’ve got to separate your wedding party into his and hers.
+If you’d rather mix it up and have a male bridesmaid or a female groomsman, we say go for it.
 No matter how you or your BFFs identify, having men and women on either side of the aisle is a sweet way to include your friends in your big day.
-Considering a “Man of Honor” or “Best Woman?”
-Here are a few things you should keep in mind.

 What Are They Invited To?